 Boutique Hotels New Orleans

-Sometimes choosing a hotel is like shopping for a diamond, the process can be tedious and time consuming.
-But you don’t have to worry, because I have done all the research for diamond quality hotels in the French Quarter for you!
+Sometimes choosing a hotel is like shopping for a diamond, the process can be tedious and time-consuming.
+But you don’t have to worry, because I have done all the research on diamond quality hotels in the French Quarter for you!
 Trying out amazing boutique hotels in New Orleans is my job!
 Hotel Bourbon and Hotel Mazarin were high on my list, but did they stand up to what I was looking for?

 Lucky for me, a few of my stays were with the New Orleans Hotel Collection (they own both the Hotel Bourbon and Hotel Mazarin!).
 A few of the boutique hotels New Orleans that I had a chance to stay in recently made the Conde Nast Traveler Magazine’s Top Ten List for New Orleans!
 With their posh and trendy textures inside and classic architecture on the outside, I was certainly in my element as I stayed in America’s proper European city.
 With its deep history of the Spanish and the French, New Orleans Hotel Collection has the look and feel of a European luxury hotel with a prestigious history, yet has Southern hospitality from industry professionals that are second and third generation New Orleanians with experience.
 The New Orleans Hotel Collection is the perfect fusion of European and Creole style and flawless for my visit New Orleans mindset!
 And like a perfectly made cocktail in your hand, the New Orleans Hotel Collection hotels are a luxury experience that you won’t forget.
 I know I still reminisce about them!

 Here are the four hotels (that’s right, four hotels as I get around!) that I stayed in during my visit New Orleans tour: